-Agriculture has a unique relationship to power inequities compared to other domains.
-At its most fundamental level it involves the cultivation of land to produce food, which is an essential resource for human survival.
+At its most fundamental level, agriculture involves the cultivation of land to produce food, which is an essential resource for human survival.
 Therefore, its very existence invokes potential for abuses of power: those who control access to land hold significant power over others’ access to food.
 Indeed, there is a large body of scholarly work suggesting the advent of agriculture played a pivotal role in the formation of social classes, and in shaping the dynamics of inequities and hierarchies in human societies (Isett and miller, diamond, against the grain, child, marx).
-Slavery has been intertwined with agriculture for thousands of years, with several civilizations relying heavily on slave labor to cultivate crops.
+Native land dispossession and enslaved labor have been intertwined with agriculture for thousands of years across civilizations; the global agricultural system today continues to rely upon labor exploitation.

-Moreovermany mid-century colonialism efforts were agriculturally motivated, marking the emergence of oppressive practices and policies such as land seizures for agricultural production, plantation economies, land tenure systems, and self-serving infrastructure investments (CITE).
-Plantation economies motivated some of the largest slave trades in history, and were notorious for their brutal practices and conditions.
-While most countries have enacted formal abolitions of slavery, human trafficking still occurs and many of the plantation practices (e.g., coercion, debt-bondage) are mirrored in modern forms of exploitation of agricultural migrant workers (CITE).
-In the US, agricultural educational institutions (land-grant universities; CITE) were established using state-sponsored systems of Native dispossession (Nash 2019, CITE A NATIVE ACADMEIC; Stein 2017).
+Moreover, settler colonialism specifically relies upon the control of land, and thereby agriculture, through land seizures for agricultural production, plantation economies, land tenure systems, and self-serving infrastructure investments (CITE).
+The US implemented federal policies establishing agricultural educational institutions themselvesand legalizing Native American land dispossession simultaneously (Brayboy and Tachine 2021; Lee and Ahtone 2020). (land-grant universities; CITE) were established using state-sponsored systems of Native dispossession (Nash 2019, CITE A NATIVE ACADMEIC; Stein 2017).

-Even without considering historical trajectories, it is important to acknowledge how broad features of modern agriculturewill continue to present opportunities for power inequities, and therefore abuse of power.
+These historical trajectories continue to shape the broad features of agriculture today, presenting power inequities, and therefore abuse of power.
 For example, labor-intensive systems invite opportunities for labor exploitation, while highly industrialized systems exclude participants from exchanging labor for capital; large-scale environmental impacts can disproportionately burden certain communities; strong agricultural interest groups can influence public policies related to land use, taxation, trade, insurance, environmental standards, and subsidies; cultural hegemony built on agriculture can legitimize beliefs about landownership, property rights, stewardship, and can dictate which voices are marginalized (CITE).
 While it is important to recognize how modern systems legitimize or challenge both historical and present power artifacts, it is not reasonable to expect an agricultural scientist to be an expert in these topics.
-Conceptual tools such as [give more examples], and the matrix of domination (Collins 1990) have been developed to aid non-experts in dissecting where and how power inequities may manifest.
+Data feminism’s application of Collins’ (1990) matrix of domination (Collins 1990) can aid non-experts in identifying where and how power inequities may manifest.

 To demonstrate the relevance of these tools in modern agriculture, Table 1 presents an adaptation of the matrix of domination representing the four domains through which power may be expressed or experienced, coupled with select examples from modern US agricultural systems.
-The examples provided in the table is not meant to be an exhaustive accounting of inequities in US agriculture; their goal is to help agricultural scientists understand that oppression is real and quantifiable, and to aid in understanding how agricultural research may interact with each domain.
+The examples provided in the table are not meant to be an exhaustive accounting of inequities in US agriculture; their goal is to help agricultural scientists understand that oppression is real and quantifiable, and to aid in understanding how agricultural research may interact with each domain.

 Table 1.
 Domains through which power may be expressed and experienced (adapted from Collins 1990)